imrubinshao/awesome-ai-tools/README.md

 - [FlowGPT](https://flowgpt.com/) - Use powerful AI apps on FlowGPT, the largest AI platform, for free!
 Get instant answers from characters, resume editor, essay generator, coding wizard.

 - [Prompt flow](https://github.com/microsoft/promptflow) - Prompt flow is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
 It makes prompt engineering much easier and enables you to build LLM apps with production quality.

+## Personal

+- [Rewind AI](https://www.rewind.ai/) - Rewind is a personalized AI powered by everything you've seen, said, or heard.

+- [Xmind AI](https://xmind.ai/) - Xmind AI is full-featured, cloud-based, and built for team collaboration.
+Anytime anywhere anyone in your team can call AI copilot for inspirational ideas.

+- [Mem AI](https://mem.ai/) - The AI Notes App That Keeps You Organized.

+- [Wolfram|Alpha](https://www.wolframalpha.com/) - WolframAlpha is an answer engine developed by Wolfram Research.
+It answers factual queries by computing answers from externally sourced data.

+- [ixigo Plan](https://www.ixigo.com/plan) - PLAN your dream trip in seconds ⏱️ Your dreamed trip by AI.

+- [Semantic Scholar](https://www.semanticscholar.org/) - Semantic Scholar uses groundbreaking AI and engineering to understand the semantics of scientific literature to help Scholars discover relevant research.

+- [Socratic](https://socratic.org/) - Built for learning.
+With help from teachers, Socratic brings you visual explanations of important concepts in each subject.

+- [Wanderlog](https://wanderlog.com/) - Use Wanderlog to share your itinerary with tripmates, friends, and families and collaborate in real time

 ## LLM